alexk99/the_router/install.md

 # Install

 The latest builds of TheRouter are available only by request.
-Please contract us by email alex at therouter.net.
+Please contact us by email alex at therouter.net.

 Here are the installations steps for Gentoo Linux.